derjasper/blue.frontend/development/docs/source/cookbook/drupal.rst

     }
     ?>

-This makes sure that the CSS file can be found by blueleaf's CSS and enables correct rendering on mobile devices.
+This makes sure that the CSS file can be found by blue.frontend's CSS and enables correct rendering on mobile devices.

 For now, it is important to **enable CSS compression** in Drupal's cache settings.